-Japanese Knotweed is a growing concern in Portsmouth gardens and surrounding areas.
-It has generally been ignored by many garden owners and nearly all landlords.
+Japanese Knotweed is a growing concern in West Sussex gardens and surrounding areas.
+It has generally been ignored by many garden owners and landlords.
 The Council will have nothing to do with it, neither will The Environment Agency when in your own garden.
 Knotweed is nothing to be frightened of but needs to be killed correctly and at the right times.
 It is often first seen in the garden next door and then later in your own garden, then in your own house.
 It grows through concrete and up to 3m in height with the rhizomes (the root) around 2-3m underground, spreading up to 6m easily under and in the soil each year.
+As much as 10cm growth in the Summer each day.
 It knows no boundaries and is not class-conscious.

 Treatment of Japanese Knotweed

-Earth Architecture chemically treats knotweed in the correct manner.
+Earth Architecture chemically treats Japanese knotweed in the correct manner.
 If you see the weed in your own garden please contact Graham for a quote to eradicate it.
-It is not expensive.
 Start the programme this year and the knotweed should die completely in 3 to 5 years and many more years if you simply ignore the problem.
 If you cut the knotweed down, you would have made the problem worse.